Light-induced, fictitious magnetic trapping of cold alkali atoms using an optical tweezers-nanofiber hybrid platform: Light-induced, fictitious magnetic trap

-When an atom is introduced into a combination of different fictitious magnetic fields, or a combination of a fictitious and a real magnetic field, the total magnetic field can be calculated as a vector sum~\cite{zielonkowski1998optically, yang2008optically} with the resultant field defining the quantisation axis, such that $\boldsymbol{B}_{\mathrm{eff}}=\boldsymbol{B}_{\mathrm{fict}}+\boldsymbol{B}_\mathrm{fict}^\mathrm{tw}$, which has been demonstrated in experiments~\cite{zielonkowski1998optically,park2002optical}.
-From Fig.~\ref{fig:vector field}, it can be seen that the fictitious magnetic fields produced by the ONF and the optical tweezers have opposite directions on the positive $x$ side of the fibre and therefore the total magnetic field, $\boldsymbol{B}_{\mathrm{eff}}$, has a minimum amplitude at some distance from the ONF surface.
-Hence, the magnetic potential an atom experiences is
+When an atom is introduced into a combination of different fictitious magnetic fields, or a combination of a fictitious and a real magnetic field, the effective magnetic field can be calculated as a vector sum~\cite{zielonkowski1998optically, yang2008optically} with the resultant field defining the quantization axis, such that $\boldsymbol{B}_{\mathrm{eff}}=\boldsymbol{B}_{\mathrm{fict}}+\boldsymbol{B}_\mathrm{fict}^\mathrm{tw}+\boldsymbol{B}_\mathrm{bias}$, as demonstrated in experiments~\cite{zielonkowski1998optically,park2002optical}.
+From Fig.~\ref{fig:vector field}, it can be seen that the fictitious magnetic fields produced by the hybrid OPTON platform have opposite directions on the positive $x$ side of the fiber.
+Therefore, the effective magnetic field, $\boldsymbol{B}_{\mathrm{eff}}$, has a minimum amplitude at some distance from the ONF surface.
+The magnetic potential an atom experiences is

-where $\boldsymbol{\mu}$ is the magnetic moment of the atom~\cite{le2013dynamical}.
+where $\boldsymbol{\mu}$ is the magnetic moment of the atom~\cite{KienEPJD2013}.
 Here, the potential is formed for low-field seeking atoms.
-We set the quantisation axis along the $y$-axis by a bias magnetic field of 5~G. Hence, the magnetic moment of the atom remains anti-parallel to the local effective magnetic field during atomic motion in the trap and the trapping potential can be simplified to
+We set the quantization axis along the $z$-axis by adding a bias magnetic field of 3~G. Hence, the magnetic moment of the atom remains anti-parallel to the local effective magnetic field during atomic motion in the trap and the trapping potential can be simplified to